ChrisAU/CardinalHashMap/README.md

 # CardinalHashMap
 Helpful for navigating a 2D array using the Cardinal Directions (i.e. North, East, South, West).
+It also has support for Intercardinal Directions now as well (i.e. North East, North West, South East, South West).

 ### Usage:
 ```